-What are the Building Energy Performance Standards?
+What is a Building Energy Performance Standard?

 When do the standards go into effect?

 DOEE will establish the first set of standards by January 1, 2021.
 Standards will then be set every 6 years, creating BEPS periods (BEPS 1, BEPS 2, BEPS 3, etc.).

 How do I know if it applies to my building?